 Fellows who anticipate having a research-focused career are highly encouraged to participate in the institution-wide Physician-Scientist Training Program.
 Fellows also have multiple opportunities to learn, teach and present clinical and research topics throughout their entire fellowship in order to round out their training.

-The Division of Hematology/Oncology in the Department of Pediatrics at Penn State Children’s Hospital provides family-centered, comprehensive care for infants, children, adolescents and young adults with all types of cancer and blood disorders.
+The Division of Hematology/Oncology in the Department of Pediatrics at Penn State Health Children’s Hospital provides family-centered, comprehensive care for infants, children, adolescents and young adults with all types of cancer and blood disorders.
 It has been recognized by U.S. News and World Report as one of the leading pediatric oncology programs in the country since 2012.
 This division is one of the largest in the department with approximately 30 faculty members split evenly between clinical and basic science or translational research faculty.
 The division is thoroughly committed to the advancement of pediatric hematology/oncology with a thriving research enterprise making significant contributions that range from basic science to clinical research including investigator-initiated trials.

 Pediatric oncology is supported by one of the largest student-run U.S. philanthropies, THON, as well as Mini-THON and Four Diamonds.
 In addition, basic science and translational researchers hold independent NIH funding.